momhiar/django-whois-jsonResponse/README.md

    "False" if domain is not available

-   "socket" if backend encounters an socket error
+   "socket" if backend encounters an error